kubernetes-sigs/kubebuilder/docs/book/src/cronjob-tutorial/gvks.md

 ## Err, but what's that Scheme thing?

-The `Scheme` we saw before is simply a way to keep track of what Go type corresponds to a given GVK (don't be overwhelemed by its [godocs](https://godoc.org/k8s.io/apimachinery/pkg/runtime#Scheme)).
+The `Scheme` we saw before is simply a way to keep track of what Go type corresponds to a given GVK (don't be overwhelmed by its [godocs](https://godoc.org/k8s.io/apimachinery/pkg/runtime#Scheme)).

 For instance, suppose we mark that the